A step-by-step integrated program for restaurants, bakeries or eateries.

 A Brand should NOT be an extension of you or what you believe.
 That used to work before the 1940s but not anymore.
 Today, these “Create and Sell” models of business get decimated in today’s saturated marketplace.
 Their businesses are usually based on assumptions, make-it-up as you go along, half-baked plans and dreams.
 The “Create and Sell” routine might work when you are King or Queen but that still doesn’t guarantee it will be a profitable gamble.

 Kings or Queens already have followers.
 They are tastemakers.
 They already have a lot of money.
 People will follow tastemakers but even their time is limited.

 You could be the brand you sell but, then you become the brand.
 When you are gone, so is the brand.
 Unless a lot of people want to be you, then you should NOT try to be the business’s brand.
 There will be much more writ about this in later chapters in this book.

 A Brand is a service or product that serves an audience, not your audience, per se, but AN AUDIENCE.
-By this we mean, you want to find a “HOLE” in the market and address an audience, lifestyle that hasn’t been perfectly addressed yet.
+By this we mean, you want to find a “HOLE” (aka white space) in the market and address that particular audience, a lifestyle that hasn’t been perfectly addressed yet.
 Once you find that audience/lifestyle, they have to be addressed through text and images.
 You show them that you (the company) shares THEIR values and their lifestyle… and you have a hit!
 They are drawn to you like moths to a flame.

 A Brand is also an Experience.
-It’s the experience you give them that’s keeps them coming back.
+It’s the experience you give them that keeps them coming back.

 A brand is NOT a logo, website, business card or brochure.
-It is a feeling that your customer or client is left with—and impression you left in their memory.
+It is a feeling that your customer or client is left with—an impression you left in their memory.